 - Differentiate the purposes and strengths among various literature references

-- Select appropriate references, indexes, and abstracts for a search
+- Determine appropriate references, indexes, and abstracts for a search

-- Recognize and apply relevant copyright considerations when providing results
+- Utilize relevant copyright considerations when providing results